 Here Are Some Facts To Remember:

-3) 2 of each unclean animal (1 pair – a male & a female), and 7 pairs of the clean animals got on the ark.
-Gen. 7:2-3
+3) Two of each unclean animal (1 pair – a male & a female) and 7 pairs of the clean animals got on the ark. — Gen. 7:2-3

-7) God created heavens (Sky/Atmosphere) and earth and everything in them (including Dinosaurs) in 6 literal days.
-Exodus 20:8-11 (The 4th Commandment)
+7) God created the heavens and the earth and everything in them (including Dinosaurs) in 6 literal days. — Exodus 20:8-11 (The 4th Commandment)

 © 2014 Teddy Lynn – All Rights Reserved